-One of the well-known sponsors is JetBrains, who make excellent IDEs for a variety of developers and also fully support this framework on their platform.
+One of the well-known sponsors is JetBrains, which makes excellent IDEs for a variety of developers and also fully supports this framework on its platform.

 In conclusion, both frameworks are awesome.
-So by choosing among them, you will definitely be able to realize your tasks at the best quality.
+No matter what you choose, you will be able to achieve your goals with the best quality.
 The only difference is how comprehensive or specialized your solution is and whether you prioritize the application's speed or development itself.
-And, of course, what key technical solutions each framework offers are critical to your project.
+And, of course, what key technical solutions are crucial to your project.